Chocorean/aoc23/README.md

 little, because the code can be hard to understand at first glance, but I think it's fine like that.

 Looking forward for tomorrow!

+## Day 10

+Tonight I'm devastated.
+I don't know if it is because of the exhaustment or the bottomless brunch (in any case I should not drink that much) but day 10 was PAINFULL.

+The way I modeled the grid sucks: a cell doesn't know its own position - so it does not know shit about its neighbors -, I've added useful enums discribing the kind of the pipes (I'm 100% I can refactor and get rid of `Direction` too), you name it.
+I'm just pissed I took so long to get something working.
+I tried to write nice code, following the Rust way, it ended up a nightmare.

+On the bright side, I will from now work my model on paper before going straight to coding, in hopes that I can spot misconceptions before writing them.
+I like writing tests for small units of code so I'll keep doing it.
+And that is also ten days of AoC in a row.

+I wish I will redo this exercise in the future, well rested, and see if I can make what I had in mind at first.